Honor a Person’s End-of-Life Wishes With a POLST Form

-One of the main goals of planning for end of life is to help your older adult document their wishes.
+One of the main goals of end-of-life planning is to help your older adult document their wishes.

-But another document that might benefit some older adults is the POLST form.
-It’s a separate document that specifically covers end-of-life treatment preferences.
+Another document that may benefit some older adults is the POLST form.
+It’s a separate document that covers explicitly end-of-life treatment preferences.

-Emergency medical personnel and hospitals must follow the instructions in a POLST because it’s a signed doctor’s order.
+Emergency medical personnel and hospitals must follow POLST instructions because they are a signed physician’s order.

 We explain what a POLST is, why someone might want it in addition to their living will, who typically uses it, what treatments it covers, and which states legally recognize the POLST form.